jean-pierreBoth/coreset/Results.md

 The size of the coreset was set 0.11 * the number of data points.
 We asked 10 clusters.

-We give the  cost of clustering the coreset and the cost (of dispatching a posteriori the whole original data to the medoids position obtained via coreset clustering.
+We give the  cost of clustering the coreset and the cost after dispatching a posteriori the whole original data to the medoids position obtained via coreset clustering.

 As the results are random we give  they are given in the form (mean +-standard deviation) obtained on a sample of 20 computations.